dd010101/vyos-jenkins/readme.md

 The hardware requirements are significant - 8GB RAM, 100GB HDD and appropriate CPU.
 You will need 16GB of RAM but this doesn't need to be RAM, you can do 8GB RAM + 8GB swap, and you will still get good performance this way.

-I assume single shared host for Jenkins and x86 node (Built-In Node).
-I also assume the SSH host for reprepro repositories is the same as the Jenkins host.
-It's the simple way to get simple environment started all in one.
-Normally you would have these roles split into more VMs but that's redundant for our purpose and thus everything is on one host under one single user.
+Originally this setup was designed to use 3 or more virtual machines that's why some part may seem bit unusual.
+This guide merges everything to single host under single user to make it simpler and faster to get started.
+You may use another machine as build node for Jenkins (or multiple nodes), you may also use dedicated machine for reprepro but here it's assumed everything is one host and one user.

 Before you install Jenkins, create its user and group --